The Morse-Smale Property of the Thurston Spine: Minimal filling sets of curves

-A set of cycles $A_{i}:=\{a_{1}', \ldots, a_{m}'\}$ is obtained, consisting of the connected components of the boundary of a normal neighbourhood of the union of the geodesics $c$ and $c^{*}$.
-By choosing $c^{*}$ to have the smallest possible geometric intersection number with $c$, it is possible to assume without loss of generality that each element of $A_{i}$ is homotopically nontrivial.
-This is because the curves in the set $C$ intersect pairwise at most once, and $c$ is the only curve in $C$ to intersect $c^{*}$.
-A curve in $C\setminus \{c\}$ that intersects a homotopically nontrivial element $a_{k}'$ of $A_{i}$ must intersect $c$ at least twice, which is not possible.
-When $a_{k}'$ is homotopically trivial, the curve $c^{*}$ can then be replaced by a homotopically nontrivial connected component of the boundary of a normal neighbourhood of $c^{*}\cup a_{k}'$ that intersects $c$.\\
+A set of cycles $A_{i}:=\{a_{1}', \dots, a_{m}'\}$ is obtained, consisting of the connected components of the boundary of a normal neighbourhood of the union of the geodesics $c$ and $c^{*}$.
+By choosing~$c^{*}$ to have the smallest possible geometric intersection number with $c$, it is possible to assume without loss of generality that each element of $A_{i}$ is homotopically nontrivial.
+This is because the curves in the set $C$ intersect pairwise at most once, and $c$ is the only curve in $C$ to intersect~$c^{*}$.
+A curve in $C\setminus \{c\}$ that intersects a homotopically trivial element $a_{k}'$ of $A_{i}$ must intersect $c$ at least twice, which is not possible.
+When $a_{k}'$ is homotopically trivial, the curve~$c^{*}$ can then be replaced by a~homotopically nontrivial connected component of the boundary of a normal neighbourhood of~${c^{*}\cup a_{k}'}$ that intersects $c$.

 Each cycle in $A_{i}$ has edges alternating between edges lying along $c$ and $c^{*}$.
+Suppose $e_{1}$ and~$e_{2}$ are not contained in the same cycle.
 From each cycle $a_{l}'$, remove a single edge lying along $c^{*}$ to obtain an arc $a_{l}$ with endpoints on $c^{*}$.
-Whenever possible, the arc removed should have the property that the angles at the vertices of the cycle $a_{l}'$ at the endpoints of the edge, to the same side of the cycle, are both less than or equal to $\pi/2$.
-At least one of the edges $e_{i}$ in the set $\{e_{1}, \ldots, e_{k}\}$ has this property.
-An arc $a_{l}$ obtained by deleting $e_{i}$ will be called \textit{central}.\\
+Whenever possible, the arc removed should be one of the arcs $e_{1}$ or $e_{2}$.
+This is shown in Figure~\ref{ccstar}\,(a).
+An arc $a_{l}$ obtained by deleting~$e_{1}$ or $e_{2}$ will be called \textit{central}.
+When $e_{1}$ and $e_{2}$ are contained in the same cycle, a pair of central arcs are constructed as shown in Figure~\ref{ccstar}\,(b).
+A central arc has the property that the shortest representative of its homotopy class with endpoints on $c^{*}$ is disjoint from the geodesic representative of~$c$.